Hannibal Directive

 Then-IDF Chief of Staff Benny Gantz (right) in a training exercise where the forces practiced a soldier abduction scenario.
 Addressing the IDF's operations forum, Gantz stated that IDF protocols do not allow for a soldier to be killed in order to prevent his abduction.

 In 2016, then-IDF Chief of Staff Gadi Eisenkot announced that the Hannibal Directive had been revoked.

 The Hannibal Directive (נוהל חניבעל), also translated as Hannibal Procedure or Hannibal Protocol, is the name of a controversial procedure used by the Israel Defense Forces (IDF) to prevent the capture of Israeli soldiers by enemy forces.
-Author Eyal Weizman has described a 2014 Israeli policy stating that "the kidnapping must be stopped by all means, even at the price of striking and harming our own forces."
+Writer Eyal Weizman has stated that while the contents are still classified, "the following formulation, at the top of the directive, was made public: 'the kidnapping must be stopped by all means, even at the price of striking and harming our own forces.'"
 It was introduced in 1986, after a number of abductions of IDF soldiers in Lebanon and subsequent controversial prisoner exchanges.
 The full text of the directive was never published, and until 2003, Israeli military censorship forbade any discussion of the subject in the press.
-The directive has been changed several times, and in 2016 Gadi Eisenkot ordered the formal revocation of the standing directive and the reformulation of the protocol.
+The directive has been changed several times, and in 2016, IDF Chief Of Staff Gadi Eisenkot ordered the formal revocation of the standing directive and the reformulation of the protocol.

 Two versions of the Hannibal Directive may have existed simultaneously at times: a written version, accessible only to the upper echelon of the IDF, and an "oral law" version for division commanders and lower levels.
 In the latter version, "by all means" was often interpreted literally, as in "an IDF soldier was 'better dead than abducted'".
 In 2011, IDF Chief of Staff Benny Gantz stated the directive does not permit killing IDF soldiers to prevent abduction.

 In the case of the abduction of Gilad Shalit, invocation of the Hannibal Directive occurred too late to have any influence on the course of events.

-Israeli newspapers including Haaretz, ABC News and the UN's Commission of Inquiry have reported that during the October 7 attacks the IDF ordered the Hannibal Directive to be used.
-The IDF was ordered to prevent "at all costs" the abduction of Israeli civilians or soldiers, possibly leading to the death of a large number of Israeli hostages.
+Israeli newspapers including Haaretz, ABC News and the UN's Commission of Inquiry have reported that during the 7 October attacks the IDF ordered the Hannibal Directive to be used.
+The IDF was ordered to prevent "at all costs" the abduction of Israeli civilians or soldiers, possibly leading to the death of a large number of Israeli civilians.